-• The table below includes an alignment to standards and competencies and an evaluation format relevant to the course.
+• The table below includes an alignment to standards and competencies and evaluation format relevant to the course.
 Locate this information following the link to Approved Educator Standards > Supplemental Certificate Standards (Scroll to bottom of page) at https://tea.texas.gov/texas-educators/preparation-and-continuing-education/approved-educator-standards

 Competency Course Topic Competency 004 (Principles of Personal Fitness and Conditioning): Demonstrate understanding of the structures and functions of body systems and the components, benefits, and principles of personal fitness, physical conditioning, and maintaining a healthy lifestyle.
-Main chapter (s): Chapter 1: Structure and Function, Chapter 11: Adaptations to Aerobic and Anaerobic Training, Chapter 6: The Cardiovascular System and Its Control and Its System Competency 005 (Development of Health-Related Fitness): Apply knowledge of principles, procedures, and activities for developing and maintaining health-related fitness.
-Main chapter (s): Chapter 9: Principles of Exercise Training Competency 006 (Health and Wellness): Demonstrate understanding of health and wellness concepts, including those related to nutrition, weight management, stress management, and personal well-being, and analyze ways in which personal behaviors influence health and wellness.
-Main chapter (s): Chapter 15: Body Composition and Nutrition for Sport, Chapter 16: Ergogenic Aids and Sport Competency 012 (Data-Driven Practice and Formal/Informal Assessment): Understand the types, selection, and uses of data-driven, developmentally appropriate assessments and assessment practices to effectively support program improvement and all students' learning.
+Main chapter (s): All chapters Competency 012 (Data-Driven Practice and Formal/Informal Assessment): Understand the types, selection, and uses of data-driven, developmentally appropriate assessments and assessment practices to effectively support program improvement and all students' learning.
 Report and presentation